 *POETRY DANS LA RUE strives to promote new and upcoming artists in the music scene all over the world.
 Our goal is to provide a platform for ‘on the rise’ artists and encourage fans to discover new music.

 Best of Raleigh Music: Top Songs

-Christian James, local Hip-hop/Rap artist, released a more Alternative style single “Lately” this May.
+Christian James, a local Hip-hop/Rap artist, released a more Alternative style single, “Lately,” this May.
 “Lately” is an infectious earworm that takes us back to the days of streaming “Waves” by Mr. Probz while enjoying a summer cocktail.
 The single incorporates clever lyrics, “Baby, baby grab the phone seven digits, seven minutes till I land, Amy Winehouse records spinning like a ceiling fan.”
-The verses hit with just the right amount of diction and flow leading to an undeniably catchy pre-hook and chorus.
+The verses hit with just the right amount of diction and flow, leading to an undeniably catchy pre-hook and chorus.
 “Lately” is one of those songs you listen to once and can easily sing along by the last chorus.
 Follow Christian James for more new music coming next week!

-Jon Ward Beyle has an Avett Brothers-esque style of vocals and storytelling on single “Holding Hope,” from debut album Worth Stopping For (2021).
-“Holding Hope” is reflective and wistful, a perfect Folk-rock ballad that starts soft and amps to close.
+Jon Ward Beyle has an Avett Brothers-esque style of vocals and storytelling on the single “Holding Hope” from his debut album Worth Stopping For (2021).
+“Holding Hope” is reflective and wistful, a perfect folk-rock ballad that starts soft and amps to close.
 The track is a true homage to songwriting in the sense of being able to connect with listeners and send a powerful message through music.
 Jon Ward Beyle frequents one of our favorite venues in Carrboro, Cat’s Cradle, and is set to play at The Evening Muse in Charlotte this Friday with Courtney Lynn & Quinn.

 Check out all of these songs and more on our Emerging Now playlists below